 Ryan Airplane Company specializes in the maintenance, restoration, repair, and recovery of antique, war-bird and experimental aircraft.
 We have extensive experience on the North American SNJ/T-6.
 Ryan received his Airframe and Power plant ratings at North American Institute of Aviation.
 He also holds Inspection Authorization.
 With experience on Monocoupe, Meyers 200, Navy N3N, Boeing Stearman, Bellanca Super Viking and Cruise Air, Fairchild 24, Beech 18, Piper Cub and Super Cub, Extra 300, Pitts, North American SNJ/T-6 and F-86, Citabria, DeHavland Dash-8, Super Chipmunk, Mitsubishi MU-2, Helio Courier, Jet Stream 31, Fairchild Metro, SOCATA Rallye, Navion, Commonwealth Boomerang, Soko Galeb, Morane- Saulnier MS760 Paris Jet as well as most general aviation aircraft.

 Ryan Airplane Company is headed in a new direction.
 We are taking to the road.
 At the end of October 2015 we will be closing the FBO (Fixed Base Operation) and we will no longer provide any service except maintenance and restoration (we will continue our dedication to free coffee when and where possible).
 The company will no longer be based at Avery County Airport (7A8).
 This will allow more travel and a greater accessibility for those customers that are unable to land at Avery County airport.
 By adding the ability to travel for long term projects we hope that we will be able to assist a broader customer base providing them with accessibility to a higher standard of aircraft maintenance and restoration services.
-We will miss our regular FBO customers and want to thank you all for supporting the FBO over the last eight years.
+We will miss our regular FBO customers and want to thank you all for supporting the FBO over the last eight and a half years.
 Blue Skies and keep the gauges in the green.

 Safety Notice for 7A8